Mortgage

 Employment history or gaps in employment

 Most loan programs require a two-year employment history without gaps between jobs.
 A large gap may be a red flag to a lender that your income could be unstable, when in reality you may have taken time off due to a personal illness or that of a close relative.
-If you’ve changed careers, a lender may ask you to explain if you’ve received any training or experience before the switch to make sure your earnings prospects are steady.
+If you’ve changed careers, a lender may ask you to explain whether you’ve received any training or experience before the switch to make sure your earnings prospects are steady.

 Remote work confirmation